cyrus-and/zoom/README.md

 Example configurations
 ----------------------

+For a complete reference see `M-x customize-group RET zoom`.

+---

-Resize the selected window according to the [golden ratio].
+Resize the selected window using the [golden ratio]:

 ```el
 (custom-set-variables